rta-uk/ClearOff/README.md

 **Clear Off** is a simple Chrome extension that closes all open tabs except:
 - The currently active tab
 - Any pinned tabs
+- Any tabs with URL meet.google.com

 This helps you quickly declutter your browser and focus on what matters.

 ---

-## 🔄 What's New in v2.0.0
+## 🔄 What's New in v3.0.0

 This version includes a major update:

 - ✅ Upgraded to **Manifest V3** (required by modern versions of Chrome)
 - ✅ Uses new `chrome.action` API instead of deprecated `browserAction`
 - ✅ Improved compatibility and future-proofing
-- ✅ Behavior remains the same: closes all unpinned, inactive tabs with a single click
+- ✅ Google Meet tabs are kept open

 > ⚠️ Note: Manifest V2 is no longer supported in recent Chrome versions.
 This update ensures continued compatibility.